VectorInstitute/UnstatedNormsAndLLMBias/README.md

 ### Visualizations

-A notebook for visualizing the results of these predictions over the 5 runs is provided in `visualization` under the name `pure_prompt_fairness_plots.ipynb`.
-The model visualizes the mean FPR gaps (among others) for the prompting experiments along with the associated confidence intervals.
+Two notebooks for visualizing the results of these predictions over the 5 runs are provided in `visualization` under the name `pure_prompt_fairness_plots_old.ipynb` and `prompting_group_fairness_plots.ipynb`.
+These notebooks visualize the mean FPR gaps (among others) for the prompting experiments along with the associated confidence intervals.
+The notebook `pure_prompt_fairness_plots_old.ipynb` uses an older color scheme but is still useful in that it produces slightly simpler figures.
+The notebook `prompting_group_fairness_plots.ipynb` can be used to reproduce the plots from the paper using the prediction files in the `prompt_based_classification/predictions` folder.

 ### Predictions and Artifacts